About the

 The Archive Trust for Research in Mathematical Sciences and Philosophy (registered charity no. 1141862) was established to support research and teaching in the sciences, with a particular focus on foundational and philosophical questions.

-We pursue this aim chiefly by recording and placing online audio and video recordings of research meetings, lecture courses, interviews and panel discussions with leading scientists, and by sponsoring such discussions and meetings.
+We pursue this aim chiefly by recording and placing online video and audio recordings of research meetings, lecture courses, interviews and panel discussions with leading scientists, and by sponsoring such discussions and meetings.

 The collections provide a contemporary snapshot of the debate and discussion involved in the formation of key ideas.
 These are of unique value to historians and researchers in these fields.
 Each recording is allied with documentation providing context and commentary — contemporaneous correspondence, notes and handouts — that situates the recordings within the broader history of science.